BorelEnzo/BorelEnzo.github.io/_posts/mutant/2023-08-06-mixed-code.markdown

     ...
 }
 ```
 Once the host created, the runtime can be created inside.
 To do so, the routine is `metaHost->GetRuntime(LPCWSTR pwzVersion,  REFIID riid, LPVOID *ppRuntime)`.
-The first argument is supposed to be the version on the runtime.
+The first argument is supposed to be the version of the runtime.
 The latter can be obtained in C# through the property `System::Environment::Version`, and to avoid hardcoding it in the binary, it should be computed at runtime.
 Conversions must be done to retrieve it:

 ```cpp
     ...